11 Best Things to Do in the Leura Area

 Grose Valley views from Lockleys Pylon

-The 7 km return walking trail to Lockleys Pylon is quite similar to the trail to Fortress Ridge, but the district views are a bit different.
+The 7 km return walking trail to Lockleys Pylon is similar to the trail to Fortress Ridge, but the district views are slightly different.

-It leads to the summit of Lockleys Pylon, from where you get to take in beautiful 360-degree valley views.
+It leads to the summit of Lockleys Pylon, where you can take in beautiful 360-degree Grose Valley views.

-The walk can be extended to Du Faur Head, with even more views to enjoy.
+The walk can be extended to Du Faur Head, with even more views to take in.
 It requires a bit of climbing to get there, but it’s a fun adventure.

 11. Mount Hay